vmfunc/awesome-virtual-reality/readme.md

 ### Full-Body Tracking

-This section is still Work-In-Progress, it should be done in a few days !
+This section is still Work-In-Progress.
 ## Tools

-This section is still Work-In-Progress, it should be done in a few days !
+This section is still Work-In-Progress.

 ## VRChat

-This section is still Work-In-Progress, it should be done in a few days !
+This section is still Work-In-Progress.

 ## Contribute